yourextrem/lantaidua-universal-auth/README.md

   process.env.NEXT_PUBLIC_SUPABASE_ANON_KEY!
 );

-// Connect Clerk user to Supabase database await authClient.connectClerkUserToSupabase('users');
+// ✅ That's it!
+User will auto-sync to Supabase when they login
+// No need to manually call connectClerkUserToSupabase()!

 // Get current user from Supabase const userData = await authClient.getCurrentUserFromSupabase('users');